lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_cache.md

 #### Bottom-up search order

 The tag tree is searched in a bottom-up order.
-If a tag is found in a *tag table* node, there is no need to search higher *tag map* nodes.
+If a tag is found in a *tag table* node, there is no need to search deeper *tag map* nodes.
 When most memory words are tagged, this search order reduces transaction latency and, more importantly, reduces the miss penalty when higher *tag map* nodes are replaced by *tag table* nodes.
 In a way, this also slightly increases the